Canine Cognitive Dysfunction (CCD)

 While effective in some dog patients, the drug can cause some side effects in others, including appetite loss, increased water intake, vomiting, anemia, as well as signs of confusion, disorientation and restlessness - symptoms that we want to get rid of in the first place!

 If no side effects are shown, the dog has to keep taking this medication for the rest of his life.

-As this drug Anipryl is rather expensive and may cause side effects, if your older dog is showing signs of CCD, you may want to consider natural alternative remedies.
+As this drug Anipryl is rather expensive and may cause side effects, if your older dog is showing signs of dementia, you may want to work with a holistic vet to see if your dog can benefit from natural alternative remedies.

 Natural Remedies for Canine Cognitive Dysfunction

-Quite a few herbs and nutritional supplements can be used to help prevent and improve CCD.
+Quite a few herbs and nutritional supplements can be used to help dogs with dementia.
 They include:

 - Ginkgo: The herb ginkgo is widely considered as an "antiaging herb".
 It has proved effective in treating Alzheimer's disease in both people and canine.
 Ginkgo enhances both long-term and short-term memory in puppies and senior dogs alike.